-At November 30, 2010, the Company has unrecognized expenses relating to non-vested options that are expected to vest totaling approximately \$90,000, which have a weighted average life of approximately two years.
+At February 28, 2011, the Company has unrecognized expenses relating to non-vested options that are expected to vest totaling approximately \$143,000.
+The weighted-average period over which these options are expected to vest is approximately two years.
 The Company has not recorded any excess tax benefits to additional paid in capital.